MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-connect-edit.md

     > [!NOTE]
     > If you want to experiment on entire pages and fragments, remember to enable the "Experiment on pages or fragments" feature flag first.
 1. As the final step, click on **Generate variations and exit wizard** to auto-generate the variations as copies of the existing page or fragment.
-1. Make the required changes to the variations in the editor view.
-You can switch between variations using the variations drop-down below the command bar.
+1. In the editor view, use the variations drop-down menu below the command bar to edit each variation based on your original hypothesis.
 You can also optionally establish a **control** or base variation to compare to by leaving it unchanged.